How Much Do Software Developers Make? Plus 5 Other Career FAQs

 Developing your future career

-1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed Nov.
-23, 2019].
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed July 2022].
 Salary ranges represent national, averaged earnings for the occupations listed and include workers at all levels of education and experience.
 Ranges do not represent starting salaries and employment conditions in your area may vary.